-ISTC 2553 Routing Essentials 3 cr.
+ISTC 2553 Routing Essentials

-Prequisite: ISTC 1533 Switching Essentials with a grade of "C" or better.
+Prerequisite: ISTC 1533 Switching Essentials with a grade of "C" or better.
 This course focuses on router operations that support small-to-medium business networks.
 Students will perform basic network configuration and troubleshooting, identify, and mitigate LAN security threats, and configure and secure a basic network.
 A lab fee is required.